IATI/iati-publisher-docs/docs/bulk-import.rst

 Import via XLSX
 """"""""""""""""""
-You can find templates and further guidance for XLSX file imports on the `XLSX import page <https://publisher.iatistandard.org/import/xls>`_.
+There are four templates available on the `XLSX import page <https://publisher.iatistandard.org/import/xls>`_:

-There are four templates available:
 1. Basic Activity Data
 2. Results
 3. Indicators
 4. Periods

-If you are not publishing results data, you will only need to use the 'Basic Activity Data' template.
+If you are not publishing results data, you only need to use the 'Basic Activity Data' template.

 Pre-import checks